 The disease is passed down through families (inherited).
-You must get a copy of the defective gene from both your parents to have the disease.
+You must get a copy of the defective gene from both of your parents to have the disease.
 Parents can each have the defective gene, but not have MLD.
-A person with 1 defective gene is called a "carrier."
+A person with one defective gene is called a "carrier."

-Children who inherit only 1 defective gene from 1 parent will be a carrier, but usually will not develop MLD.
-When 2 carriers have a child, there is a 1 in 4 chance that the child will get both genes and have MLD.
+Children who inherit only one defective gene from one parent will be a carrier, but usually will not develop MLD.
+When two carriers have a child, there is a 1 in 4 chance that the child will get both genes and have MLD.

 Tests that may be done include:

 There is no cure for MLD.
-Care focuses on treating the symptoms and preserving the patient's quality of life with physical and occupational therapy.
+Care focuses on treating the symptoms and preserving the person's quality of life with physical and occupational therapy.